GraphIt-DSL/graphit/README.md

 ===========

 To build GraphIt you need to install
 [CMake 3.5.0 or greater](http://www.cmake.org/cmake/resources/software.html).
 This dependency alone will allow you to build GraphIt and generate high-performance C++ implemenations.
-Currently, we use Python 2.7 for the end-to-end tests.
+Currently, we support both Python 2.7 and Python 3 for the end-to-end tests.

 To compile the generated C++ implementations with support for parallleism, you need CILK and OPENMP.
 One easy way to set up both CILK and OPENMP is to use intel parallel compiler (icpc).
 The compiler is free for [students](https://software.intel.com/en-us/qualify-for-free-software/student).
 There are also open source CILK (g++ >= 5.3.0 with support for Cilk Plus), and [OPENMP](https://www.openmp.org/resources/openmp-compilers-tools/) implementations.